WHAT TO BRING

 * Cotton socks will get wet, stay wet and keep your feet cold - they are not appropriate for this kind of trip.

-Our guides at Snow Forest Adventures have done this winter camping thing a time or two.
+Our guides have done this winter camping thing a time or two.
 As such, we thought we would pass on a few tips we learned the hard way.
 Hopefully they'll help make that first trip into winter a smooth one.

 • Cold temperatures tend to drain batteries quickly.
 Bring extras for headlamps and cameras.
 Keeping batteries stored in pockets close to the body during the day also keeps them working longer.